 Regardless of how the original origin of the tissue, what matters is how the immune system responds.
 In a normal situation, the immune system stays calm and does not react to the endometrial tissue.
 In the case of endometriosis, the immune system makes inflammatory cytokines and autoantibodies that inflame the lesions and promote their growth.

 I look forward to future research about the endometriosis-autoimmune connection.

-The following treatments work because they normalize immune function, and thereby reduce inflammation.
+The following treatments help by normalizing immune function, thereby reducing inflammation.